-How to create a Service Level Agreement on InvGate Service Management
+How to create a service level agreement in InvGate Service Management?

 Once you have outlined your SLA requirements, it’s time to incorporate the guidelines into InvGate Service Management.
 By doing so, these agreements will be aligned to your ticketing system and made clearly available to both agents and end-users.